KorfLab/spitfire/README.md

 	python3 -m venv <path_to_whatever>

-More info on this section later.
+More info on this section later as it seems this topic is dynamic.

 ## C ##

 More to come on this section for the brave C programmer.
+But the idea is to slavishly copy the style of the library and program.

 ## Super-advanced shit for I/O intensive tasks ##